Kembra Pfahler: fearless, shocking and in fashion

 This is a Voluptuous Horror of Karen Black show, the theatrical punk band headed by New York City art legend Kembra Pfahler.
 She’s joined onstage by half a dozen lookalikes.
 These “coven-meets-vaudeville” ladies dance to old rock riffs, roar their verses, and never smile.
 Eventually, they spread their legs and lay on top of each other so they build a ‘wall of vagina’ – an emphatic, living, breathing monument.

 Pfahler is a real ‘anti-diva’, with a long shock list.
 By the mid-90s, she had already founded TVHKB, made love to the rubber octopus in Nick Zedd’s movie War Is Menstrual Envy and had her vagina sewn shut for Richard Kern’s Sewing Circle.
-Over this period, she polished her instantly recognisable artistic language, and coined the philosophy of availabilism.
+Over this period, she polished her instantly recognizable artistic language, and coined the philosophy of availabilism.
 Now her hardcore output is acknowledged by highbrow art institutions like MoMA and the Whitney Museum, and she’s modelled for Calvin Klein, Rick Owens, Rodarte and Marc Jacobs.
 For a person involved in butt print painting and running The Punk Ladies of Wrestling federation, her forays into fashion almost seem like a prank – and now she features in the rebirth of Helmut Lang.

 Photo: Emalin Gallery London